top of page

 Roller guides

-Roller guides are manly used in offshore and on big game fish big game fishing rods.
-Roller guides come in 4 comman sizes,30lb, 50lb, 80lb and 130lb class sizes.
-Sizes will based on line size and reel size that will be used.
+Roller guides are manly used in offshore and big game fishing rods.
+Roller guides come in 4 common sizes: 30lb, 50lb, 80lb and 130lb class sizes.
+Sizes will be based on the line size and reel size used.

 1 2